dddrrreee/cs140e-23win/labs/3-gpio/PRELAB.md

 This is broken down some more below, but please make sure:

-1. You've done the Broadcom reading (see below).
+1. You've done the reading (see below), especially the Broadcom reading.
 2. You've done the prelab questions on [Gradescope](https://www.gradescope.com/courses/488143/assignments/2568938).
 3. You've installed the `arm-none-eabi-gcc` toolchain (see